 1978: Dave purchases land for his vineyard at 2280 San Marcos Road, seven miles northwest of Paso Robles.
 The area is one of the warmest in the Paso Robles region.
 It has high-quality water, a daily average swing of almost 50 degrees between day and night.
 The climate is extremely dry which eliminates most problems with pests and mold.
 The soil is mixed alluvial, with both sedimentary and igneous rocks.

-1979: Dave founds Caparone Winery to focus on the wines he liked best: full-bodied red wines, made in the classic Italian style of Piedmont, with an uncompromising commitment to quality.
+1979: Dave founds Caparone Winery to focus on the wines he liked best: full-bodied red wines, uncompromising commitment to quality.

 1979: He designs an Art Deco label that he continues to use 41 years later.
 All of his labels specify the place of origin of the grapes.
 His first wine produced under his own label is Cabernet Sauvignon with grapes sourced from Tepusquet Vineyard in Sisquoc.
 Dave designs his business card and brochure using Art Deco design influences.

-1979: In the winter of 1979/1980 Dave receives two clones of Nebbiolo originally sent by the University of Turin to UC Davis.
+1979: In the winter of 1979/1980 Dave receives a clone of Nebbiolo originally sent by the University of Turin to UC Davis.

 1979/1980: Caparone vineyards are planted with the wide spacing, 6” x 12”, so that the vines will be more drought tolerant.
 The vines are planted on rolling hills specifically to control erosion and water retention in the soil.
 The rows of vines are planted perpendicular to the slope so that as the tractor travels about the rows, the disking creates a series of small terraces in each row.
 When it rains, the terraces collect the rain so most of the water sinks into the ground rather than running down the slopes and eroding the topsoil.